 PEREC is a interdisciplinary collection of scientists at George Mason University.
 Expertise includes chemistry, ecology, geology, environmental science and education.
 PEREC faculty participate in a variety of research and community outreach programs.
-Beginning in the summer of 2017, the faculty offices and labs will be housed at the Potomac Science Center.
+Faculty offices and labs are housed at the Potomac Science Center in Belmont Bay.

 Our mission is to to utilize the tools of scientific research, restoration, education, and policy analysis to help society understand and sustain natural processes in ecosystems, watersheds, and landscapes.